zpz/zpz.github.io/_posts/2018-11-09-gradient-boosting-tree-for-binary-classification.md

 I'll assume the *weak learner* is a tree, which is by far the most common practice.
 In this situation, the algorithm is also called *Boosting Tree*.

-## The analogy between Gradient Boosting and Gradient Descent
+# The high-level idea of Gradient Boosting

 ### Gradient descent